qsliu2017/gitlab-runner/docs/register/index.md

 - The default, empty section `runners.kubernetes` with only the one option provided during the registration filled out.

-Normally one would need to set few more options to make the Kubernetes executor usable, but the above is enough for the purpose of our example.
+Normally one would need to set few more options to make the executor for Kubernetes usable, but the above is enough for the purpose of our example.

-Let's now assume that we need to configure an `emptyDir` volume for our Kubernetes executor.
+Let's now assume that we need to configure an `emptyDir` volume for our executor for Kubernetes.
 There is no way to add this while registering with neither environment variables nor command line options.
 We would need to **manually append** something like this to the end of the file: